Kansas City Chiefs vs. Denver Broncos NFL Week 18 Odds, Plays and Insights for January 8, 2022

 Over/under insights

-- Kansas City and its opponents have gone over the current 44-point total in 11 of 16 games this season.

-- Denver has combined with its opponents to score more than 44 points in five of 16 games this season.
+- Kansas City and its opponents have combined to score more than 44.5 points in 10 of 16 games this season.

+- Saturday's total is 3.2 points lower than the two team's combined 47.7 points per game average.

-- The two teams combine to average 47.7 points per game, 3.7 more than the over/under in this contest.
+- These two squads combine to allow 39.7 points per game, 4.8 fewer than this contest's over/under.

-- The 39.7 combined points per game that these two squads have allowed this season are 4.3 fewer than the 44 total in this contest.

-- The average total in Chiefs games this season is 52.4, 8.4 points above Saturday's total of 44.
+- The Chiefs and their opponents have scored an average of 52.4 points per game in 2021, 7.9 more than Saturday's total.

-- In 2021, games involving the Broncos have averaged a total of 44.0 points, equal to the set over/under for this game.
+- In 2021, games involving the Broncos have averaged a total of 44.0 points, 0.5 fewer than this game's set over/under.

 Chiefs stats and trends

-- Kansas City has eight wins against the spread in 16 games this season.
+- In Kansas City's 16 games this year, it has eight wins against the spread.

-- This season, the Chiefs have one ATS win in two games as a favorite of 10 points or more.
+- This season, the Chiefs have one against the spread win in two games as a favorite of 10 points or more.

-- Kansas City has gone over the point total in 56.2% of its opportunities this year (nine times in 16 games with a set point total).
+- Kansas City has hit the over in 56.2% of its opportunities this year (nine times over 16 games with a set point total).

 - Kansas City is 8-6 against the spread and 10-4 overall this season when the team scores more than 18.4 points.

-- In games that Kansas City piles up more than 322.1 yards, the team is 7-7 against the spread and 9-5 overall.
+- In games that Kansas City picks up more than 322.1 yards, the team is 7-7 against the spread and 9-5 overall.

 - This year, the Chiefs have turned the ball over 25 times, six more than the Broncos' takeaways (19).